How to get bad credit mobile phone contracts

 The general rule appears to be that if you apply directly for a mobile phone contract with the following major network providers then you should have a good chance of getting a bad credit mobile phone contract.

-T-Mobile is currently offering Pay Monthly plans which include options with unlimited texts and free internet.
-Our website visitors are now reporting great success rates when signing up for T Mobile Pay Monthly plans.
+O2 is currently offering Pay Monthly plans which include options with unlimited texts and free internet.
+Our website visitors are now reporting great success rates when signing up for O2 Pay Monthly plans.
 Another alternative is to consider SIM Only plans which are excellent for people with poor credit records as they give you the benefits of a rolling 30 days contract without the long term commitment of many contracts.

 |Click here to visit the O2 website|